13 Visualising data with ggplot2

 So far, we know that default coordinate system adopted by ggplot2 is

-position aesthetics to map data in
+Cartesian, which requires x and y position aesthetics to map data in

 two-dimensional plots.
-It uses coord_cartesian()
+It uses coord_cartesian() function along with

 its default values.
-Other linear coordinate systems are coord_flip()
+Other linear coordinate systems are coord_flip(),

-which flips x and y axes; and coord_fixed()
+which flips x and y axes; and coord_fixed() which preserves the fixed

 aspect ratio.

-which can be used to
+coord_cartesian() has arguments xlim and ylim which can be used to

-axes respectively, but unlike limits
+set limits of x and y axes respectively, but unlike limits

-function does not discard the data, which is out
+argument of scale_*_* function does not discard the data, which is out

 of the limits.
 As an example, refer three plots in Figure

-has changed the shape of
+13.63, wherein scale_x_continuous has changed the shape of

 smoothed curve as the data out of the plot has been discarded.